Trekking Equipment for Freelance Guides in Nepal

 Base Layers

-Base layers form the foundation of any trekking outfit.
-They wick sweat away from the skin, preventing chills and discomfort.
+Base layers are the first part of a trekking clothing system.
+They help move sweat away from the skin and keep the body dry.

 -